mfulghum/pyThorAPT/README.md

 # pyThorAPT
-Platform-independent interface for ThorLabs APT devices using direct serial port communication
+Platform-independent interface for ThorLabs APT devices using direct serial port communication.

+Requires pyUSB for the d2xx module used in Thorlabs T-Cubes.